Health problems in pedigree dogs

 Below are examples of problems that pedigree dogs can suffer from as a result of selective breeding, ranging from irritating to life-threatening issues and those that require risky surgery.

-- Short, flat faces: pugs, French bulldogs and other similar types of 'designer' dogs have short, flat faces and therefore often have narrow nostrils and abnormal windpipes.
+- Short, flat faces: pugs, French bulldogs and other similar types of 'designer' dogs.
+Their face type mean they often have narrow nostrils and abnormal windpipes.
 Flat-faced dogs are called brachycephalic, and many of these dogs have breathing difficulties and struggle with exercise.

 - Bulging or sunken eyes are prone to injury, pain and discomfort.

-- Long floppy ears often suffer ear infections or injury, and the dog can't move their ears to communicate with other dogs.
+- Long floppy ears often suffer ear infections or injury.
+The dog can't move their ears to communicate with other dogs.

 - Dogs with a large head and small hips have trouble giving birth, which can risk their lives or require surgery.